devforever7/disney-next-react-app/README.md

 - Accessible navigation with keyboard support
 - Semantic HTML structure
 - Loading states (like skeleton tiles for search) and error boundaries
-- Clean and intuitive UI
+- Clean and intuitive UI/UX

 ## 🛠 Setup & Installation